We Are Open!

 Bill Wolff: ORCHARD

-Orchard is a post-sabbatical exhibition by artist Bill Wolff that brings together public, collaborative work created during his 2024 sabbatical in Japan (Reflections) and a new body of sculptural objects made immediately after.
-United by gesture, mark-making, and lived experience, the works reflect a decisive branching in Wolff’s practice—away from predetermined imagery and toward material-led, responsive making.
+Orchard is a post-sabbatical exhibition by Salisbury-based artist Bill Wolff that brings together collaborative sculptural work created during his 2024 sabbatical in Japan (Reflections) and a new body of wood objects made immediately after.
+According to Wolff, he approached his sabbatical “as an inflection point and a decisive branching of my practice...I also had time to explore.
+This division of practice is liberating.”
+United by mark-making and lived experience, the works move from predetermined imagery and toward material-led, responsive making.
+Minimal forms and subtle anthropomorphic gestures emerge through carving and assembly, long-term relationships to place, and the new energy of collaboration.

 Read More